 Opportunities for off-campus study

-Related activities: We encourage students who wish to become English majors, or who like to write, to make the most of the opportunities to write on campus and develop a portfolio.
-Such opportunities include The Dickinsonian, The Dickinson Review, Belles Lettres Society, internships, material for the Mermaid Players and the like.
+Related activities: We encourage students who wish to become English majors, or who like to write, to make the most of the opportunities to write on campus—through The Dickinsonian, The Dickinson Review, Belles Lettres Society, internships, eXiled, material for the Mermaid Players and the like.

 Careers: The English department, in partnership with CAILCD, sponsors events to help English majors think about careers and connect with Dickinson English-major alums currently working in a wide variety of fields.
 Please check with your English faculty advisor for more information about career possibilities and internships.